ianlamb/stolen-realm-planner/README.md

 ### General

 -   style the shell of the app better
--   use a better font
 -   add note about what game version the data is from
--   add link and credit to dev https://burst2flame.com/
--   add link to Discord community
--   add link to Github issues

 ### Production Readiness